Prepayment impact calculator

 Assumptions and limitations

-- Assumes prepayments are accepted as entered.
+- Assumes prepayments are accepted as entered and applied to principal immediately.

 Example scenarios

-$15,000 annual lump sum
+$15K annual lump sum

-Monthly top-up
+Monthly top-up vs annual lump sum

 Related tools